BirdseyeSoftware/dp-system-process/README.md

 In order to run tests, you'll also need [network-transport-inmemory](https://github.com/haskell-distributed/network-transport-inmemory/tree/development)

-There is a `Makefile` in that would facilitate running the test suite, just do `make test`.
+There is a `Makefile` that would facilitate running the test suite, just do `make test`.

 # Documentation